-A prevailing misconception is that eczema is only a childhood skin condition.
+Have you heard that eczema is only a childhood skin condition?
+That's actually a big misconception.
 Atopic dermatitis, or eczema, is common in kids, but it also happens to adults.

 It's a chronic condition and tends to flare periodically.
 The symptoms vary.